Oire/Iridium-php/README.md

 * `getExpirationTime(): int` — Get expiration time for the token as raw timestamp.
 Returns integer.
 * `getExpirationDate(): DateTimeImmutable` — Get expiration time for the token as a DateTimeImmutable object.
 Returns the date in the current time zone of your PHP server.
 * `getExpirationDateFormatted(string $format = 'Y-m-d H:i:s'): string` — Get expiration time for the token as date string.
 The default format is `2020-11-15 12:34:56`.
 The `$format` parameter must be a valid [date format](https://www.php.net/manual/en/function.date.php).
 * `setExpirationTime(int|null $timestamp = null): self` — Set expiration time for the token as a raw timestamp.
-If the timestamp is null, defaults to the current time plus 14 days.
+If the timestamp is set to `null` or `0`, the token never expires.
-* `makeEternal(): self` — Makes the token eternal, so it will never expire until you revoke it manually.
+* `makeEternal(): self` — A convenience method that makes the token eternal, so it will never expire until you revoke it manually.
 Returns `$this` for chainability.
 * `setExpirationOffset(string $offset = '+14 days'): self` — Set expiration time for the token as a relative time offset.
 The default value is `+14 days`.
 The `$offset` parameter must be a valid [relative time format](https://www.php.net/manual/en/datetime.formats.relative.php).
 Returns `$this` for chainability.
 * `setExpirationDate(DateTimeImmutable $expirationDate): self` — Set expiration time for the token as a [DateTimeImmutable](https://www.php.net/manual/en/class.datetimeimmutable.php) object.
 Returns `$this` for chainability.
 * `isEternal(): bool` — check if the token is eternal and never expires.
-Returns `true` if the token is eternal, `false` if it has expiration time set in the future.
+Returns `true` if the token is eternal, `false` if it has expiration time set in the future or already expired.
 * `isExpired(): bool` — Check if the token is expired.
 Returns `true` if the token has already expired, `false` otherwise.
 * `getTokenType(): int|null` — Get the type for the current token.
 Returns integer if the token type was set before, or null if the token has no type.
 * `setTokenType(int|null $tokenType): self` — Set the type for the current token, as integer or null.
 Returns `$this` for chainability.